microsoft/bookings-samples/README.md

+# Microsoft Bookings API in Microsoft Graph

+> Microsoft Bookings API is now available in the Microsoft Graph.
+> See the [Graph documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/booking-concept-overview) for how to use this API with Graph.

 # Microsoft Bookings API Samples

 This project contains a set of samples that demonstrate how to work with the Microsoft Bookings API